sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-03-03】[memorysafety / river](https://github.com/memorysafety/river) - This repository is the future home of the River reverse proxy application, based on the pingora library from Cloudflare.
 * 【2024-03-02】[cloudflare / pingora](https://github.com/cloudflare/pingora) - A library for building fast, reliable and evolvable network services.
 * 【2024-03-02】[moom825 / xeno-rat](https://github.com/moom825/xeno-rat) - Xeno-RAT is an open-source remote access tool (RAT) developed in C#, providing a comprehensive set of features for remote system management.
 Has features such as HVNC, live microphone, reverse proxy, and much much more!
 * 【2024-03-02】[kyegomez / BitNet](https://github.com/kyegomez/BitNet) - Implementation of "BitNet: Scaling 1-bit Transformers for Large Language Models" in pytorch